ruturajvy/DevOps/README.md

  ```
  baker ssh
  ```
+And do the following:
 Make a AWS configuration file to store your AWS credentials
  #### AWS credential configuration
  You need to set up your AWS security credentials before you are able to connect to AWS.
 You can do this by creating a file named "credentials" at ~/.aws/